thedavecarroll/hugotest.thedavecarroll.com/content/powershell/creating-class-definition-from-object-part-2.md

 ## A PowerShell Conversion Challenge

-A few days ago I published [Part 1][SolutionPart1] of my solution to the IronScripter [PowerShell Conversion Challenge][IronScripterChallenge].
+A few days ago I published [Part 1]({{< relref "powershell/creating-class-definition-from-object-part-1.md" >}}) of my solution to the IronScripter [PowerShell Conversion Challenge](https://ironscripter.us/a-powershell-conversion-challenge/).
 If you haven't already, please check out that article, as we will be picking up where it left off.

 As a quick recap, my solution satisfied 7 out of 10 of the requirements set forth by the IronScripter Chairman,